Why Do People Bite Their Nails?

 Understanding why people bite their nails goes beyond willpower.
 It often ties into psychology, emotion, and even family history.

 Onychophagia is the medical term for chronic nail biting.
-It’s important to distinguish between the two.
 Casual biters might stop without much effort, while compulsive nail biters often find themselves stuck in a cycle of biting despite negative consequences.

 Nail Biting is A Common Habit Across All Ages